 Half an hour from Gold Coast airport, this resort is a dream for active kids.
 On hot days, they’ll be in the two-storey-high water playground with four waterslides, a wading pool, and Australia’s first water piano!
 On dry land, there’s an indoor playground (plus ball pit), a shaded outdoor playground, and a free kids club on weekends and school holidays.

 You can head out from the resort on your scooters, bikes and strollers along 10km of safe beachfront footpath, or take the family fishing, canoeing or kayaking in the creek and estuary.
 From June to November, watch out for whales cruising past.

 Accommodation ranges from camping sites to 4.5-star villas, catering for groups of up to 12.

-Novotel Twin Waters and Aqua Fun Park, Sunshine Coast, QLD
+Novotel Sunshine Coast Resort and Aqua Fun Park, Twin Waters, QLD

 An hour north of Brisbane (5km from Sunshine Coast airport), this beachfront resort is set among 36ha of bushland surrounding a private lagoon.